 According to Geenhuizen and Indarti (2005), besides product and process innovation there are four types of innovation in SMEs.
 The four types of innovation are service, market, logistics, and organizational innovation.
 Innovation can occur simultaneously.
 For example, product innovation may require new techniques in the production process or innovation.
 New products, product innovations are needed to meet the needs of new markets, which states that new product excellence is very important in a competitive global market environment.
-These advantages are related to product the development innovations that will produce market advantages and will ultimately win the competition.
+These advantages are related to product development innovations that will produce market advantages and will ultimately win the competition.
 Geenhuizen and Indarti (2005) found that product innovation is the most important innovation, such as new product designs, and types of new products.
-On the important innovations are market and logistical innovations.
+Other important innovations are market and logistical innovations.
 The fact that creativity has an important influence on marketing performance, because it will provide benefits to develop the desired product for customers who like high creativity and unique products.
-Han et al. (1998) and Ismail (2015) state that marketing performance is influenced by environmental factors, innovation products, and market orientation that have a positive impact on marketing performance.
-Product innovation shows the introduction, development, and architecture.
+Han et al. (1998) and Ismail (2015) that that marketing performance is influenced by environmental factors, innovation products, and market orientation that have a positive impact on marketing performance.
+Product innovation shows the introduction, development, and success of new products in the market.
+Product innovation can be in the form of changes in design, product components, and architecture.
 Product innovation is a potential thing to create thoughts and imaginations that will ultimately create customer loyalty.
-Product innovation is an important way for organizations to be able to adapt to changing markets, technology and competition.
+Product innovation is an important way for organizations to be able to adapt to chang 15 markets, technology and competition.
 Based on the explanation that has been explained, the third hypothesis in this study is: